rodneylab/gatsby-starter-climate/README.md

 - 100% score of Lighthouse accessibility
 - No accessibility warning on axe check
 - High lighthouse speed scores
-- A or higher security rating for headers from securityheaders.com
+- A or higher <a aria-label="See demo site security header rating" href="https://securityheaders.com/?q=https%3A%2F%2Fgatsby-mdx-starter.rodneylab.com%2F&followRedirects=on">security rating for headers from securityheaders.com</a>
 - Correct use of semantic HTML (only one `<h1>` per page, sections and posts use `<section>` and `<article>` correctly etc.).

 ## 🚀 Quick start